cshintov/nomad-toolkit/node_upgrade/README.md

 - [X] create new canary group in the nomad job spec with the new upgraded image
 - [X] add constraint for `==` node we used earlier
 - [X] scale up in eu (run the nomad job spec) with canary group

+- [-] refactor

+- [] Create sample jobs for diff types of workloads
 - [-] show diff before applying
-- [] Verify health of the canary
+- []Verify health of the canary
    - [] Nomad health
-   - [] consul health
+   - []consul health
-- [-] System notification when a long running step is finished
+- [] System notification when a long running step is finished

 - [] verify the node is in sync, and healthchecks pass and all green
   - [] we might need to consult with Consul API

 - [] if all is well
-  - [] repeat this for one node in US
   - [] if all green, raise PR
   - [] once approved rollout deploy
   - [] either nomad job run
   - [] or tf apply
 - [] else:
     - [] rollback to previous image in that node

+Extras:
+- [] Standardize dockerfiles, use build argument for the VERSION, helps in automatically updating the version in the dockerfile.